 As editors, we are committed to the use of nondiscriminatory language in all areas of the Journal’s life.
 We recognize that many women and men no longer find “man,” “men,” and “mankind” acceptable as generic terms.
 We understand that such exclusive language, though once normative in our speaking and writing, now tends increasingly to alienate a substantial group of people.
-We wish to challenge patterns of language that may be doing harm even when harm is inflicted unconsciously and without intention.
 As Christians desiring to support human equality, we intend to avoid exclusive language which might express or encourage discrimination within the Church or society.
 We pledge ourselves, and encourage writers, to use language which includes women and men in all writing.

 Abbreviations of Scripture